-- (1) The Euro-Mediterranean Interim Agreement on trade and cooperation between the European Community, of the one part, and the Palestinian Liberation Organisation (PLO) for the benefit of the Palestinian Authority of the West Bank and Gaza Strip, of the other part ('the Agreement') was concluded by the Union by Council Decision 97/430/EC1 and entered into force on 1 July 1997. - (2) The Agreement includes Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
-Pursuant to Article 3 of that Protocol, the Joint Committee established by Article 63 of the Agreement ("Joint Committee") may decide to amend its provisions. - (3) The Joint Committee is to adopt a Decision on an amendment of Protocol 3 during its next meeting. - (4) It is appropriate to establish the position to be taken on the Union's behalf in the Joint Committee as the Joint Committee Decision will be binding on the Union. - (5) The Regional Convention on pan-Euro-Mediterranean preferential rules of origin ('the Convention') was concluded by the Union by Council Decision 2013/93/EU2 and entered into force in relation to the Union on 1 May 2012.
-It lays down provisions on the origin of goods traded under relevant agreements concluded between the Contracting Parties, which apply without prejudice to the principles laid down in those agreements.
+- (1) The Agreement between the European Economic Community, of the one part, and the Swiss Confederation, of the other part ('the Agreement') was concluded by the Union by Council Regulation (EEC) No 2840/721 and entered into force on 1 January 1973. - (2) The Agreement includes Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
+Pursuant to Article 3 of that Protocol, the Joint Committee established by Article 29 of the Agreement ("Joint Committee") may decide to amend its provisions. - (3) The Joint Committee is to adopt a Decision on an amendment of Protocol 3 during its next meeting. - (4) It is appropriate to establish the position to be taken on the Union's behalf in the Joint Committee as the Joint Committee Decision will be binding on the Union. - (5) The Regional Convention on pan-Euro-Mediterranean preferential rules of origin ('the Convention') was concluded by the Union by Council Decision 2013/93/EU2 and entered into force in relation to the Union on 1 May 2012.
+It lays down provisions on the origin of goods traded under relevant agreements concluded between the Contracting Parties, which apply without prejudice to the principles laid down in those agreements. - (6) Article 6 of the Convention provides that each Contracting Party is to take appropriate measures to ensure that the Convention is effectively applied.
+To that effect, the Joint